BurnerWah/dotfiles-linux/.config/nvim/README.rst

 * There isn't a (good) way to disable it for a buffer
 * It can screw with your ``runtimepath``
-* It doesn't really play very nicely with other plugins
+* It doesn't really play nicely with other plugins

 Non of those are really deal breakers, but they're worth keeping in mind if you decide you use it.